Business Intelligence Basics

 Timely and Accurate Information Matters

-So say we have somebody who ships in September, October.
+So say we have somebody who ships in September or October.
 Well, we don’t want to be asking them in February why we’ve lost all their business.
 That makes us sound like we don’t know what we’re talking about.
 So what we’re able to do with the more advanced business intelligence tools is use these machine learning algorithms.
 Then we tell the user, the broker, that in February, we don’t see a lot of shipment volume from this user.
 This is a time when we can talk to them about other opportunities.
 Or talk to them about what they need to prepare for their busy season when it comes up.
-And it’s that contextual information to give you a deep understanding of what the users need.
+And it’s that contextual information that gives you a deep understanding of what the users need.
 It gives you a deep understanding of ways that you can improve the business throughout the entire year.